Moguri/prototype-mercury/docs/gdd.rst

 * Audio

    * Need both background music and sound effects
-   * This can be handled by Pandaand its built-in OpenAL support
+   * This can be handled by Panda and its built-in OpenAL support
    * Do we want to try something with adaptive audio?

 * Save/Load